-The book is part of the unfunded project "Seeking Theoretical Consistency in Analysis of Geophysical Data (Using Stochastics)".
-Even though it is unfunded, my university, the National Technical University of Athens (NTUA), still provides my salary, albeit at a reduced rate by about 40% because of the Greek economic crisis, and I am thankful to it.
+The book is part of the unfunded project Seeking Theoretical Consistency in Analysis of Geophysical Data (Using Stochastics).
+Even though it is unfunded, I am thankful to my university, the National Technical University of Athens (NTUA), which still provides my salary, albeit at a reduced rate by about 40% because of the Greek economic crisis.

-I am grateful to Zbyszek Kundzewicz (Polish Academy of Sciences), Harry Lins (World Meteorological Organization, Commission for Hydrology) and Alberto Montanari (University of Bologna and European Geosciences Union), all renowned scientists in the field, for agreeing to contribute with a Foreword or Afterword.
+I am grateful to Zbyszek Kundzewicz (Polish Academy of Sciences), Harry Lins (World Meteorological Organization's Commission for Hydrology, and US Geological Survey), Alberto Montanari (University of Bologna, and European Geosciences Union) and Richard Vogel (Tufts University), all renowned scientists in the field, for contributing with a Foreword or Afterword.

 I thank my collaborators in the above project, Any Iliopoulou, Panayiotis Dimitriadis and Ioannis Tsoukalas from NTUA, and Federico Lombardo from the Sapienza University for their suggestions and corrections.
-I also thank my colleagues and friends George Karavokiros, Evangelos Rozos, Marina Pantazidou, Panagiotis Kossieris and Vassilios Zoukos, and my students Nikos Agatheris, Konstantinos Glynis, Faidon Diakomopoulos, Vasilis Kourakos, Nikos Tepetidis, Stelios Vavoulogiannis, who located errors in a draft of the book, made suggestions or tested some of the results in their theses or papers.
+I also thank my colleagues and friends George Karavokiros, Evangelos Rozos, Fivos Sargentis, Marina Pantazidou, Panagiotis Kossieris and Vassilios Zoukos, and my students Nikos Agatheris, Konstantinos Glynis, Faidon Diakomopoulos, Vasilis Kourakos, Nikos Tepetidis and Stelios Vavoulogiannis, who located errors in a draft of the book, made suggestions or tested some of the results in their theses or papers.
+Fivos also helped with the book cover.